annemarie35/python-training/reading-notes-intro-computation-programming-python/chapter-two_programming-basics/chapter-2.md

 > Just as style matters when writing in English, style matters when writing in Python.
 However, while having a distinctive voice might be an asset for a novelist, it is not an asset for a programmer.
 The less time readers of a program have to spend thinking about things irrelevant to the meaning of the code, the better.

-Most Python programmers follow the conventions laid out in the **PEP 8 style guide**.
-PEP is an acronym standing for “Python Enhancement Proposal.”
+Most Python programmers follow the conventions laid out in [PEP 8 style guide](https://peps.python.org/pep-0008/) PEP is an acronym standing for “Python Enhancement Proposal.”
 PEP 8 was written in 2001 by Guido van Rossum, Barry Warsaw, and Nick Coghlan.

 > if everyone uses the same set of conventions when writing Python, readers can concentrate on understanding the semantics of the code rather than wasting mental cycles assimilating stylistic decisions.

+As stated in the famous [Zen of Python](https://peps.python.org/pep-0020/) in 1999
+> Readability counts.

 ## 2.8 Terms Introduced in Chapter